hanisntsolo/hanisntsolo.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
+My name is Dhirendra Pratap Singh.
 I have the following qualities:

-- I rock a great mustache
+- I rock a great beard
 - I'm extremely loyal to my family
+- I'm developer from core
+- I'm an avid tinkerer

 What else do you need?